 Prior to joining the DOJ in 2010, Bhargava served as the Director of the Education Practice at the NAACP Legal Defense Fund, where she was actively engaged in litigation and advocacy to expand educational access and opportunities for students of color.
 She previously worked at the New York City Department of Education and clerked in the Southern District of New York.
 Prior to law school, she served as an investment banking analyst, assisted women elected to local government in India, and field directed a Congressional campaign.

 Bhargava earned her law degree from Columbia Law School and graduated magna cum laude from Harvard College.
 She is a member of the Council on Foreign Relations; a Truman National Security Fellow; produced and regularly consults on films; and has both chaired and served on numerous boards.
+She served as a Carr Center Senior Fellow from 2016 - 2018.
 She was born and raised on the south side of Chicago.